gokhandemirhan/personal-site/content/posts/2022-01-03-i-created-a-blog-post-from-a-photo-here-is-how.md

   });
 ```

 I am making use of [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) here to create the content of the file.
-Notice also that `./blog/personal-site/content/posts/${fileName.name}` directory is where we put the file which is a clone of my blog repository in `backend` project file structure.
+Notice also that `./blog/personal-site/content/posts/${fileName.name}` the directory is where we put the file which is a clone of my blog repository in the `backend` project file structure.

-For now, I am just getting the first two words as a title for simplicity, and generating slug from these words as well.
-For Gatsby to understand the date we need to format it `toISOString`.
+For now, I am just getting the first word as a title for simplicity and generating slug from this word as well.
+For Gatsby to understand the date, we need to format it `toISOString`.
+Also, the pattern for a post file name is to include the date and an `.md` extension.

 #### git pull, branch, add, commit, push

 There are two main modules to work with .git from Node.js; `nodegit` and `simple-git`.
-I've spend enough time with nodegit but coudn't make it read my credentials.
+I've spent enough time with nodegit but couldn't make it read my credentials.
 I've switched to simple-git later on, and it is pretty simple.

 ```bash
 yarn add simple-git
 ```

-Quick and dirty function to do basic gitflow and push to a branch with added file.
+Quick and dirty function to do basic gitflow and push to a branch with the added file.

 ```js
 const simpleGit = require('simple-git'); //require simple-git